 - new electrical boxes

-Below you can see what I started with and what everything looked like before I started to cut the half wall.
+Below you can see what I started with and what everything looked like before I started to cut the top of the half wall.

-Make sure that your power is turned of for that section of the wall and run an extension cord from another area of you home where you can leave the power turned on.
+Make sure that your power is turned off for that section of the wall and run an extension cord from another area of your home where you can leave the power turned on.
+My little trick for successfully turning off the power on the breaker is to plug a loud vacuum into one of the outlets, so I can hear it when I go into the basement to turn off the breakers.
+When the vacuum shuts off, I know that I have turned off the right switch.

 I removed the molding below the top ledge with a pry bar and hammer as you can see below.
-I wanted to remove the top ledge first so I could see how the wall was constructed and where the electrical cables were running from and to.
+I wanted to remove the top ledge first so I could see how the wall was constructed and where the electrical cables were running from and into the regular wall.

 Below you can see that the top ledge is removed.
 I had also opened up all the outlets.
 My plan was to move them to the lower part of the wall.
 The phone outlet wasn’t needed anymore and I just removed that wire entirely.